 An amazing volunteer pool of Restarters has emerged from our monthly community events here in London.
 We had no idea there were so many talented people just waiting for an opportunity to share their skills.

-Our second podcast episode, produced by podcaster Dave Pickering, features a number of frustrating gadgets including an inkjet printer given as a wedding present.
-Product designer Barry Waddilove helps explain to Dave why these gadgets frustrate and how new thinking in design could truly transform our relationship with electronics.
+Our second podcast episode features some frustrating gadgets including an inkjet printer given as a wedding present.
+Product designer Barry Waddilove explains why these gadgets frustrate and how new thinking could transform our relationship with electronics.